ya-yak/ya-yak/README.md

 Various cool programming projects will appear here

-I keen on math, programming, 3D-printing and some kind of illustrating
+I keen on math, programming, 3D-printing and illustrating

 # See also
 ## Programming